Ansel Briggs: Later life

-Although he was originally buried in Omaha, Nebraska, he was re-interred in 1909 in the Andrew Cemetery, Andrew, Iowa.
+Although he was originally buried in Omaha, he was re-interred in 1909 in the Andrew Cemetery in Andrew, Iowa.

 Family

 Briggs was married twice.
 His first wife, Nancy M. Dunlap, whom he married on November 11, 1830, died December 30, 1847; out of their five children only one lived to adulthood.
-On October 27, 1849, he married a widow Nancy [actually Frances "Fanny" (Creveling), widow of Samuel D. Carpenter 1889 Biography of Philip Burr Bradley] Carpenter, who died in 1859; together they had no children but Briggs took her three children from previous marriage into his household.
+On October 27, 1849, he married a widow, who died in 1859; together they had no children but Briggs took her three children from previous marriage into his household.

 Legacy

 Born in Vermont, Ansel Briggs through his life lived in the states of Ohio, Iowa, Nebraska, Colorado, and Montana joining the western march to settle and develop new lands.
 He farmed with his father, was a stagecoach driver, became engaged in mining and land developing.
 Briggs early realized importance of public service and held different public offices, from sheriff to a member of the Iowa Territorial House of Representatives eventually becoming the first Governor of Iowa.
 As a public servant, he earned "a reputation for dedication, frugality, and honesty."
 While Governor of Iowa, he oversaw the formation of the government bodies of Iowa, the state's school system, and diplomatically avoided an armed border dispute with the state of Missouri.
 Content with his accomplishments as governor, he declined running for a second term and returned to his business interests.